Catallactic/catallactic-site/docs/whitepaper.md

 However, as the principles mayb change between regions or underlying assets a degree of configuration must be also included.

 ### 4.5.
 The ideal underlying asset

-The Regression Theorem, first proposed by Ludwig von Mises in his 1912 book The Theory of Money and Credit, states that the value of money can be traced back ("regressed") to its value as a commodity.

 To be eligible as underlaying asset within the CryptoCommodities framework, the asset must be fungible.
 It can be of any nature, physical, natural, digital and there must some kind of service provided for the asset, as purchase or rent.